niklasekstrom/amiga-par-to-spi-adapter/README.md

 The goal of this project is to make a cheap and easy to build SPI adapter that connects to the parallel port of an Amiga.
 Furthermore, the performance of the adapter should be as fast as possible.

+## Please note: new hardware incompatible version!

+What you are looking at is a new version of this design.
+It is hardware incompatible with the original version.
+Updating the software without making the corresponding hardware changes will not work.

+Old versions of this design are available as tags/releases.

+### Changes with latest version

+Support has been added that allows the SPI device to interrupt the Amiga via the adapter.
+The SD card example driver has been modified to use this interrupt so that the SD card can be inserted/ejected as part of normal operations.

+A video demonstrating this can be seen here: https://www.youtube.com/watch?v=zJDtiFQgrn0.

 ## What parts make up the project?

 - An AVR microcontroller, provided by an Arduino Nano board